kjspring/dsc-phase-3-project-v2-3/README.md

 | M4: Tuned Random Forest    	| 76.6%    	| 77.0%     	| 75.7%  	| 76.3%    	| 81.0%       	| 80.0% 	|
 | M5: Tuned XGBoost          	| 79.5%    	| 77.2%     	| 74.8%  	| 76.0%    	| 81.5%       	| 79.5% 	|

+While model 4 and model 5 are very similar in scoring I would choose model 5 (XGBoost) as the best model.
+It has a higher specificity, accuracy, and precision than all of the models.

+The top ten important variables as defined by Model 5: XGBoost can be categorized in the following groups:

+* opinion of vaccine effectiveness
+* Opinion of risk of infection
+* Access to healthcare
+* Age group

 ## Conclusion

 Just like in Phase 1 and 2, the `README.md` file should be the bridge between your non technical presentation and the Jupyter Notebook.
 It should not contain the code used to develop your analysis, but should provide a more in-depth explanation of your methodology and analysis than what is described in your presentation slides.